Contact Us, Parking FAQs and Verge and Footway Information

 If technical issues with our website mean you are unable to complete your transaction and as a result your permit expires, we will take a common-sense approach.
 We will have a record of such incidents.

-How do I report a vehicle that is parked illegally?
+How do I report a vehicle that is Abandoned?
 Toggle accordion

-For details on how to report an illegally parked vehicle, please visit our Abandoned & Unwanted Vehicles page
+For details on how to report an Abandoned vehicle, please visit our Abandoned & Unwanted Vehicles page

 It's snowing and I cannot see if there are yellow lines - will I get a ticket?
 Toggle accordion